KarenSaraiMoralesMontiel/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | A           | 2             | 25                 |
 | B           | 3             | 40                 |

+- Customer A bought 2 products and spent 25 before becoming a member.
+- Customer B bought 3 products and spent 40 before becoming a member.
+- Customer C is not a member.

 ***

 **9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?**